build-on-aws/content/concepts/what-is-devops/index.md

 ## Wrap Up

 It's not possible to learn every DevOps concept from a single post or in a single day, but if you continuously learn and iterate on your culture, processes, and technology - and work on your gaps and pain points - you'll be surprised at how quickly you're able to make a big difference.
 You and your team are not alone in this journey; there's been over a decade of other teams learning and documenting their successes and challenges.
-This piece will continue to be updated with references to other DevOps articles we release.
 You can also find additional resources below.

 ### Resources